alexdotrud/floristry_school_project/README.md

 ### Media
-- #### Fonts:
-The website uses the Delius Swash Caps font, available from Google Fonts.
+- **Fonts**: The website uses the Delius Swash Caps font, available from Google Fonts.
-- #### Icons:
-Icons used in the site were sourced from FontAwesome (https://fontawesome.com/).
+- **Icons**: Icons used in the site were sourced from FontAwesome (https://fontawesome.com/).
 - #### Other tools:

-<>
+#### Other tools:
-1. <strong>Stack Overflow:</strong> Used for troubleshooting and seeking solutions to development challenges (https://stackoverflow.com/).
+1. **Stack Overflow**: Used for troubleshooting and seeking solutions to development challenges (https://stackoverflow.com/).
-2. <strong>CodeWithAnbu:</strong> Resource for learning and improving web development techniques (https://codewithanbu.com/).
+2. **CodeWithAnbu**: Resource for learning and improving web development techniques (https://codewithanbu.com/).
-3. <strong>W3Schools:</strong> Used for reference and tutorials on HTML, CSS, JavaScript, and more (https://www.w3schools.com/).
+3. **W3Schools**: Used for reference and tutorials on HTML, CSS, JavaScript, and more (https://www.w3schools.com/).
-4. <strong>Chrome DevTools Lighthouse:</strong> Used to test and improve web performance (https://developer.chrome.com/docs/lighthouse/performance/).
+4. **Chrome DevTools Lighthouse**: Used to test and improve web performance (https://developer.chrome.com/docs/lighthouse/performance/).
-5. <strong>ExpertBeacon:</strong> Helped in learning how to optimize Google Fonts loading for better performance (https://expertbeacon.com/the-ultimate-guide-to-preloading-google-fonts-for-optimal-web-performance/).
+5. **ExpertBeacon**: Helped in learning how to optimize Google Fonts loading for better performance (https://expertbeacon.com/the-ultimate-guide-to-preloading-google-fonts-for-optimal-web-performance/).
-6. <strong>Schemecolor:</strong> Used to create color scheme (https://www.schemecolor.com/).
+6. **Schemecolor**: Used to create color scheme (https://www.schemecolor.com/).
+7. **Code Institute**: Used for learning web development techniques and improving skills through the full stack developer program (https://www.codeinstitute.net/).